Dana Mladin

 TOURIST ATTRACTIONS IN PEST

-I discovered two tiny ones!
+I discovered three tiny ones!
 The first – a balloon dog, which I understand is called Libido.
 It’s located right on the promenade along the Danube.
 The second – Mr. Bean’s bear, created on the occasion of Brexit and embedded in the wall where the British Embassy once operated.
 The small statue is aptly named Brexit.

 Other statues are actual street characters, integrated into the urban bustle:

-And there is the Statue Park (Memento Park), which I haven’t visited yet, a park outside the city where all the statues from the communist era have been gathered.
+There’s also the Statue Park (Memento Park), which I haven’t visited yet, a park outside the city where all the statues from the communist era have been gathered.
 Like an open-air museum.

 BUDAPEST PARLIAMENT